 Aspect definition submission

 Expect to discuss your submission with others in the created topic and have a look at the other submissions to provide feedback.
-If critical issues are raised, these need to be resolved before the annotation period.
-Our goal is to have a few conversations of the dataset annotated for every submitted aspect without critical issues.
-If this should not be possible due to a very large number of aspect submissions, we will ask all contributors to vote on which to annotate.
+If critical issues are raised, these need to be resolved before the annotation period to not risk exclusion of the aspect from the annotation.

 Metric submission

-We seek contributions of containerized metrics that classify conversations (in the format above) to recreate human annotations according to one of the submitted aspect definiton.
-To submit, create a software that reads a ndjson file as shown above and writes a json file formatted as follows:
+We seek contributions of containerized metrics that classify conversations (in the format above) to recreate human annotations according to one of the submitted aspect definitions.

 {